 Samsung Galaxy S11 Design

-Our first potential look at the Galaxy S11 comes courtesy of CashKaro and @OnLeaks.
+Our first potential sneak peek at the Galaxy S11 comes courtesy of CashKaro and @OnLeaks.
 In a video rendering (embedded below).
-It reveals that the new flagship will have a waterfall screen with minimal bezels, and a cut-out selfie camera centred in the middle just the the Samsung Galaxy Note 10.
+It reveals that the new flagship will have a waterfall curbed screen with minimal bezels, and a cut-out selfie camera centred in at the top of the display just like that of the Samsung Galaxy Note 10.

-However, the more controversial aspect of the purported new design will undoubtedly be the unusual rear camera set-up.
-The five sensors are housed within a rectangle, in an asymmetrical arrangement that is bound to leave some people disappointed.
+However, a more controversial aspect of the purported new design is likely to be the unusual rear camera set-up.
+A total of five sensors are housed within a rectangle, promising admirable versatility, but they’re arranged in an asymmetrical, haphazard manner that’s bound to leave some fans disappointed.

 Samsung Galaxy S11 Camera

-The camera a specific area that we have earmarked for improvement over the S10, so we’ve been encouraged to hear some of the rumours about the S11 that have emerged so far.
-Let’s start with the most optimistic of these whispers…
+The camera is one specific area that we have earmarked as due for an improvement over the S10, so we’ve been encouraged to hear some of the rumours about the S11 that have emerged so far.
+Let’s start with the most optimistic of these reports…

-Renowned Samsung insider Ice Universe teased his fans with an image of a near bezel-less phones, accompanied with the caption suggesting that the 2020 handset will boast a camera with 10x optical zoom and a resolution of 108-megapixels.
-This would represent a great leap forward in mobile camera tech, and what phone better to incarnate that progress than Samsung’s flagship?
+Renowned Samsung insider Ice Universe teased his fans with an image of a near bezel-less smartphone, accompanied with a caption claiming that the 2020 handset will boast a camera with 10x optical zoom and another with a resolution of 108-megapixels.
+This would represent a great leap forward in mobile camera tech, and what phone better to incarnate that progress than Samsung’s top flagship?

 Related: Best camera phones

 Our feline friend doubled down on the rumour in early November, arguing that there’s a “high probability” that the S11 will use the 108-megapixel sensor.
-We expect to see a sensor of this resolution joining the upcoming Xiaomi Mi Note 10, so perhaps it shouldn’t surprise us that Samsung are in the same game.
+Seeing as a sensor of this resolution has already featured on the Xiaomi Mi Note 10, it doesn’t particularly surprise us that Samsung could join the same game.

 As for the zoom capabilities, SamMobile has previously reported that Samsung could add a 5x optical zoom to its next flagship match that of the Huawei P30 Pro.
-This is speculation based based on Samsung’s recent acquisition of Corephotonics, a firm that specialises is such technology and has created a 5x zoom lens that is just a mere 5mm thick and so would not protrude from the body of a smartphone.
-This would still be a big upgrade to the S10’s 2x optical zoom, and is easier to swallow than the idea of 10x zoom on a smartphone.
+The speculation is based on Samsung’s recent acquisition of Corephotonics, a firm that specialises in such technology and has already created a 5x zoom lens that is just a mere 5mm thick and so would not protrude from the body of a smartphone.
+This would still be a significant upgrade to the S10’s 2x optical zoom, and is more credible than the idea of 10x zoom on a smartphone.

-In early November, Samsung added fuel to the fiery rumour of an incredible optical zoom when it was revealed that the industry codename for the device is to be “Hubble”, no doubt a nod and a wink to the deep-space telescope of the same name.
+In early November, Samsung gave succour to the rumour of an incredible optical zoom when it was revealed that the industry codename for the device is to be “Hubble”, no doubt a nod and a wink to the deep-space telescope.

-In terms of video recording, XDA Developers reported that OneUI 2.0, the software expected to ship with the S11 upon its arrival, has enabled the option to record 8K video, which would be an astonishing capability for a mobile phone.
+As for video recording, XDA Developers reported that the OneUI 2.0 update (that’s the software expected to ship with the S11 upon its arrival) is enabled to record 8K video, which would be an astonishing capability for a mobile phone.

-But if you’re hoping for a revolutionary front-facing camera design to do away with the holepunch notch of the S10 and Note 10, then you’ll probably be left underwhelmed by the S11.
-Ice Universe reports that a revolutionary under-display selfie snapper will not be present for it, nor the Samsung Galaxy Fold 2…. but maybe you can keep your hopes up and your fingers crossed for the Samsung Galaxy Note 11.
+But if you’re hoping for a revolutionary front-facing camera that’s designed to do away with the holepunch notch of the S10 and Note 10, then you’ll probably be left underwhelmed by the S11.
+Ice Universe reports that a revolutionary under-display selfie snapper will not be present for it, nor the Samsung Galaxy Fold 2…. but maybe you can still keep your fingers crossed for the Samsung Galaxy Note 11.

 Samsung Galaxy S11 Battery

-Having been disappointed with the endurance of the S10, we’ve heard some very encouraging news with regard to the battery of the S11.
-According to none other than — you’ve guessed it — Ice Universe, even the smallest model in the range is expected to pack a 4000mAh battery, while the top-of-the range variant could go as high as 5000mAh.
+Having been fairly disappointed with the endurance of the S10, we’re relieved to report some more news as far as the battery of the S11 is concerned.
+According to none other than — you’ve guessed it — Ice Universe, even the smallest model in the range is expected to pack in a 4000mAh battery, while the top-of-the range variant could go as high as 5000mAh.

 The speculation about the size of the top-end battery seemed to be confirmed when GalaxyClub leaked an image of Samsung’s new cell, which has a stated capacity of 5000mAh:

-Compared to the current iterations, that’s a significant improvement: the S10e had a mere 3100mAh capacity, so the increase in longevity should be very noticeable.
+Compared to the current iterations, that’s a significant improvement: the S10e had a mere 3100mAh capacity, so the increase in longevity should be a noticeable bump.

 Samsung Galaxy S11 Performance

-Samsung has already announced the chip that we expect to power the Samsung Galaxy S11: the Exynos 990.
-The octa-core CPU is reputed to be 20% faster than the S10’s Exynos 980, and it will provide support for a 120Hz display refresh rate — indicating the possibility that the S11 boast an even smoother screen than the OnePlus 7T Pro or the Google Pixel 4.
+Samsung has already unveiled the chip that we expect to power the Samsung Galaxy S11 (at least in Europe, though worldwide models may vary): the Exynos 990.
+The octa-core CPU is reputed to be 20% faster than the S10’s Exynos 980.

 But the big news that accompanied the arrival this chipset was its lack of a built-in 5G modem.
 Of course it can still be used in conjunction with a separate modem, but that means it’s likely to be less efficient, and also indicates that the S11 series will probably not have 5G connectivity by default across the range.